The Home Page of JHS Publishing Ministries

-Read the Kingdom Bible in your browser
+Read the Bible in the Golden Ratio Format in your browser

-Latest News about the Kingdom Bible Project
+Latest News about the Golden Ratio Format of the Bible Project

 How to be saved and know the one true God as your Lord and Savior